-This article is sponsored by Platinum Performance.
+This article is reprinted with permission from Platinum Performance.
 It originally appeared here: https://www.platinumperformance.com/articles/celebrating-senior-riders.html

 The Dressage Foundation’s Century Club Recognizes a “Century” of Horsemanship

 Move over Red Hat Society.
 The Dressage Foundation’s Century Club is one of the most coveted titles for North American senior riders and a rite of passage for lifelong horsemen and women.
 The Century Club recognizes dressage horse and rider pairs whose combined ages total 100 years or more.
 For example, a 70-year-old rider testing on a 30-year-old horse qualifies with a combined age of 100 years.
 The Club has no dues, no meetings, and no agenda — except to enjoy the special occasion.
 Celebrating nearly 25 years since the original “Centurion class,” this incredible society of riders is not only experienced in horsemanship but in various and unique life experiences in and out of the saddle.